First Time Voter? 6 Things You Need To Know.

 This is a really important one.
 Visit vote.org to find out if you’re registered, or click the “register to vote” tab to get started.
 They’ll direct you to your state’s website and fill you in on all the deadline details from there.
 But don’t just assume you’re registered—go check it out for yourself!

 Ok, so normally we would avoid telling you to “just Google it”—but the search engine giant really has done an impressive job of delivering the facts this election year.
-Seriously…just Google “can I vote?” and a personalized interface will appear that shows you the voting requirements for your state.
-In some states, you’ll need to bring a valid form of ID—which varies depending on where you’re voting—and they’ve managed to lay all of that out for you.
-(Thanks, Google.)
+Seriously…just Google “where to vote” and a handy pop-up will help you find your polling location.

 Understand the full ballot